Applicants must be an ADEA member for at least 12 months at the time of applying.

 The work will not be planned or supervised by ADEA or the Research Foundation.

-The Research Fellowship Program offers each recipient $60 000 for 12 months, or pro rata equivalent for up to two years.
-2018 recipients are expected to commence their study by March 2019.
+The Research Fellowship Program offers each recipient $60 000 for 12 months, or pro-rata equivalent for up to two years.
+2018 recipients are expected to commence their study by March the following year.

 Conditions under which the Research Fellowship Program is managed are informed by the current Australian Postgraduate Awards (APA) Scheme Guidelines.
 The Research Foundation will refer to these Guidelines to assist in resolving any issues relating to conditions that might arise.